When it comes to the financial health of American consumers, it’s hard to get shocked anymore—but this statistic really got me.

 Among this group, about a quarter were “heavy overdrafters,” meaning they had ten or more overdraft fees in the course of a year.

-"27% of American checking account holders had been assessed at least one overdraft or not-sufficient-funds (NSF) fee during the previous year.
-The average amount paid by someone with at least one overdraft fee was $225."
+27% of Americans have been assessed at least one overdraft fee during the previous year.
+The average amount each person paid is $225.

 For these and many other reasons, many people are turning towards alternatives to the traditional financial offerings.
 According to a recent study, just one in three millennials holds a credit card.
 Americans who remain in the traditional financial system aren’t particularly happy about it: only one in four believes that their bank is looking out for their financial well-being.